-- A Linux-based/Windows-based virtual server that you can provision.
+- A Linux-based/Windows-based/Mac-based virtual server that you can provision.

-- You are limited to running up to a total of 20 On-Demand instances across the instance family, purchasing 20 Reserved Instances, and requesting Spot Instances per your dynamic Spot limit per region.
+- You are limited to running On-Demand Instances per your vCPU-based On-Demand Instance limit, purchasing 20 Reserved Instances, and requesting Spot Instances per your dynamic Spot limit per region.

 - Server environments called instances.